Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

-where expected demand is adaptively updated according to firm $i$'s actual demand, $Z_{i,t}$:
+where expected demand is adaptively updated according to firm $i$'s actual demand:

-where $\gamma_Z\in(0,1)$ determines the speed of adjustment to actual demand.
-From Eq. (\ref{eq:adaptive_demand}) it is evident after repeated substitution that the expected demand is equal to the sum of all past demand with geometrically decaying weights.
+where $\gamma_Z\in(0,1)$ determines the speed of adjustment to actual demand, and $Z_{i}(t)$ is firm $i$'s actual demand, which is determined on the market for consumption goods, see \ref{app:consumption_market}.
+From Eq.~\ref{eq:cfirm_expected_demand}, it is evident after repeated substitution that the expected demand is equal to the sum of all past demands with geometrically decaying weights.

-It is assumed that C-goods are perishable and do not last longer than one period, hence, any leftover inventories are disposed of by firm $i$ at no extra cost.
-Thus, firm $i$'s level of involuntary inventories are given by:
+It is assumed that C-goods are perishable and do not last longer than one period.
+Therefore, at the beginning of period $t$, C-firms set their inventories equal to output $V_{i}(t)=Y_{i}(t)$.
+Then, households consume from C-firm $i$'s inventories until they are depleted or C-firm $i$ is left with involuntary inventories.
+Additionally, any leftover inventories are disposed of by firm $i$ at no extra cost.
+Thus, firm $i$'s level of inventories after household consumption is given by:

-where $Q_{i,t}$ is the actual quantity of sold C-goods, determined on the consumption good market, see Section \ref{sec:consumption_market}.
+where $Q_{i}(t)$ is the actual quantity of sold C-goods, determined on the consumption good market, see \ref{app:consumption_market}.